 Student clubs offer countless opportunities for individual and group development and they represent the most visible and accessible avenue to student involvement on a college campus.
 Additionally, student clubs reflect the diverse interests and activities of GCC’s student body.
 Check out the list of clubs below.
 Club meetings are open to all GCC students; contact the club advisor listed if you have questions or what more information.
-If want to start a new club, here’s the GCC New Club Info Packet 2014-2015
+If want to start a new club, here’s the Greenfield Community College New Club Paperwork

 To plan and organize cultural, social and recreational activities to enhance the student experience.
 This group is open to all students interested in planning and implementing campus events.